Why “Good Content” Doesn’t Turn Into Pipeline

 Sometimes the issue isn’t the content itself; it’s that no one ever sees it.

-I think this is where many teams get tripped up, and it’s not always obvious at first.
 Part of this is what I think of as the difference between pull and push, and most teams over-index on one and ignore the other.

 Pull is the stuff we’re all more familiar with.
-It’s your blog and your SEO pillar pages, the content designed to be discovered when someone goes looking.
+It’s your blog and your SEO pillar pages, the content that’s designed to be discovered when someone goes looking.
 If done correctly, it compounds over time, building a body of work and giving you something to show up with in search and in LLM responses.
 But it’s slow, and it’s passive.
 If your thinking lives in one place, even if it’s well written and technically there, it’s easy for it to get missed.

 Push is everything else.
+It’s the “marketing” part of “content marketing.”

 It’s taking that same piece of thinking and turning it into a LinkedIn post that starts a conversation.
 It’s a founder sharing a perspective that gets picked up and passed around.
 It’s a sales rep dropping a specific paragraph into a deal thread because it explains something better than they could.
 It’s a webinar, a teardown, a comparison page that gets sent around internally when a team is trying to make a decision.
-Sometimes this campaign's traction is from paid, sometimes it’s through intentional social selling, but it’s never passive.

 They’ll develop one strong idea and then:

-Pull out a section that sales can use in a live deal;
+Pull out a section that Sales can use in a live deal;

 Make sure it’s something that can surface on your website when someone asks an LLM a real buying question.